tihmstar/libgeneral/README.md

 ### C-style error checking
 Since we can't use exceptions in C, the following construct should be used.
 At first initialize a reserved variable `int err = 0;`, which will be used for error handling by the macros.
 At the bottom of the function declare a label `error:` which will be jumped to in case of failure, or reached on function end.
 Here all cleanup should be performed.
+You should **not** return in the middle of the function since then resources might not get cleaned up properly, thus **always** return **only** by reaching the end of the function.
+If you need to skip some part of the function, use a `goto error;` instead.
 Optionally you can check `err` for a value other than `0` and perform custom error logging and do additional error case handling.
 Finally return `err` if the return value is used solely for error checking.
 If the function returns a pointer on success and `err` is != `0` you shall